St. Thomas Church Square

 The St. Thomas Church Square, Thomaskirchhof, is a square in the city centre of Leipzig, Germany.
 At its centre is the St. Thomas Church, Thomaskirche.

 Name and history

 The square is named after the former cemetery around the St. Thomas Church built in 1212.
 In front of the south portal of the church is a 1908 statue of Johann Sebastian Bach by Carl Seffner.
-On Thomaskirchhof 16 is the Bach-Museum Leipzig with the Bach Archive.
+On Thomaskirchhof 16 is the Leipzig Bach Museum with the Bach Archive.

 Description

 St. Thomas Church Square surrounds the St. Thomas Church on three sides (north, east and south).
 On the outside of the square there are streets with the address Thomaskirchhof.
 To the west the Dittrichring as part of the Promenadenring and the Inner City Ring Road closes off the square.
 The streets called Klostergasse, Thomasgasse and Burgstrasse lead into St. Thomas Church Square.
 The square has an east–west extension of around 115 m and is around 90 m wide on the west side.
 In the southeast corner buildings extend into the rectangle of the square.
 The resulting small, intimate section, measuring around 23 m by 36 m, with the Statue of J. S. Bach south of the church is often mistakenly considered to be the entire St. Thomas Church Square.
 In the northern part of the square is the descent to the underground car park beneath the Marktgalerie.